ElenaPodv/garno-card/README.md

 ## Original Figma Template

 The Figma template for Garno Card was created by Irina Naumchik.
 You can find the original Figma template [here](https://www.figma.com/file/pNMj3lxTUWM2fHJ9fJ7fMP/login-form?type=design&node-id=0%3A1&mode=design&t=3qGz8vcpVMknAYgj-1).
 The modified template in this project is based on Irina Naumchik's design.

+## Modified Figma Template

+ The modified template in this project is based on Irina Naumchik's design фтв can be found [here](https://www.figma.com/file/1mSaAHtjZiJEsu24IWwrOL/ligin-form?type=design&node-id=0%3A1&mode=design&t=ZAM8PEYsgHW8vegY-1).

 ## License